 How to Scale Down Tall Walls Using Paint.

 There are a few different ways you can use paint to help scale down a tall wall.
 Some of these methods can be combined with others to create unique looks that detract from the wall’s height.

 Two-Colour Wall System

 Using two colours on the same wall can be an attractive way to break up the height and bring it down.
 Pick two shades of one colour.
-This can be a warm tan and a brown, or two shades of blue as in the picture (painted by Ecopainting).
+You can paint in two diffeent shades of grey, or two shades of blue as in the picture (painted by Ecopainting).

 Paint the lower half of the wall dark, and the upper portion light.
 Divide the colours with a moulding in the middle.
 Depending on the size of the wall, you can make this divide at any height; think about placing it at a shoulder or even eye level.